SAFE CONNECTIONS NOTICE

 By-the-Gig Unlimited Unlimited 1 GB $13.95 $23.95 6

 4. Financial Support: Survivors may qualify for financial assistance through the Lifeline program.
-Lifeline is not available on the TDS Mobile Service; however, Lifeline may be available on home phone or broadband service.
-If you would like Lifeline on your mobile Service, you will need to move to a different wireless provider, which TDS will help as needed.
-For more information, please visit USAC’s (Lifeline administrator) webpage to learn about eligibility requirements and to apply.
+Lifeline is not available on the TDS Mobile Service; however, it may be available on home phone or broadband service.
+Establishing Lifeline on your mobile service requires moving to a different wireless provider; TDS will help with this as needed.
+Visit Lifeline Support to learn about eligibility requirements and to apply.

-5. Designated Representative: Survivors can authorize a Designated Representative to handle or assist with their Line Separation Request.
-The Designated Representative will be listed in the Request form.
-In the Request form the survivor will advise who the person is, the survivor they are representing, and the relationship to the survivor.
-If the Designated Representative portion of the Request is completed, we will cooperate with this representative to the extent possible to ensure efficient processing.
+5. Designated Representative: A Survivor can authorize a Designated Representative to handle or assist with the Line Separation Request.
+In the request form, the Survivor will advise who the person is, the Survivor they represent, and their relationship to the Survivor.
+If the Designated Representative portion of the request is completed, TDS will cooperate with them to ensure efficient processing.

 6. Penalties, Fees, or Other Limitations: The SCA prohibits covered providers like TDS from making Line Separation Requests conditional upon penalties, fees, or other limitations.
 However, outstanding installment payments and other balances from any previous shared accounts may apply.

-7. Technical or Operational Limitations: We have identified the following where a line separation may be technically or operationally challenging:
+7. Technical or Operational Limitations: Completing a line separation may face technical or operational challenges in certain situations, including:

 • If the Survivor is the primary account holder, the alleged abuser’s line(s) can be removed from the shared account.

-• If the Survivor is not the primary account holder, the Survivor will need to open an account in their name.
+• If the Survivor is not the primary account holder, they will need to open an account in their name.

-• If the Survivor opens a new account, any information in the original account’s My Account site will not be transferred to the new account and no longer accessible to the Survivor.
+• If the Survivor opens a new account, any information in the original account’s My Account site will not transfer to the new account and will no longer be accessible to the Survivor.

 • TDS cannot merge any lines with an existing account.
 This means the Survivor cannot add their line to someone else’s existing account.

-• If we later determine any other type of line separation request is not technically or operationally feasible, we will promptly inform the Survivor or their Designated Representative and offer any available alternatives.
+• If TDS later determines any other type of line separation request is not technically or operationally feasible, we will inform the Survivor or their Designated Representative and offer any available alternatives.

-8. Abuser Notice Limitations: After receiving a legitimate Line Separation Request, TDS will inform the Survivor of the expected date notification to the primary account holder or the alleged abuser (if the line separation involves the abuser's line) about the service changes.
-However, please note that some visibility into these changes may be beyond our control.
+8. Abuser Notice Limitations: After receiving a legitimate Line Separation Request, TDS will inform the Survivor of the expected notification date for service changes to the primary account holder or the alleged abuser (if the line separation involves the abuser's line).
+However, note some visibility into these changes may be beyond our control.
 For example, once the Separation Request is processed, even if TDS has not yet notified the primary account holder or alleged abuser, account changes may be visible to those individuals through TDS’s online account management tool, My Account.

-9. Confidentiality and Data Disposal: TDS will treat all information and documentation related to the Line Separation Request with confidentiality.
-This information will be used solely for processing the Request and managing services related to the Survivor's account.
-It will not be used for marketing purposes or disclosed beyond what is necessary for the line separation process, or as required by law.
-Additionally, we will securely dispose of the Safe Connections Request Form and any related documentation within 90 days of receipt, unless a valid court order requires retention.
+9. Confidentiality and Data Disposal: TDS treats all information and documentation related to the Line Separation Request with confidentiality.
+This information is used solely for processing the Request and managing services related to the Survivor's account.
+It is not used for marketing purposes or disclosed beyond what is necessary for the line separation process, or as required by law.
+Additionally, TDS securely disposes of the Safe Connections Request Form and any related documentation within 90 days of receipt, unless a valid court order requires retention.